 Jamaal Hall is a native of Albany, GA but currently lives in Atlanta, GA.
 He has over fifteen years of experience serving the Public and Private Sector through many different aspects, whether through Marketing, Counseling, Customer Service or Supervision.
 Before joining IN THE DOOR, he worked for the Georgia Department of Labor as an Operations Analyst.
 Jamaal is a graduate of Fort Valley State University with a degree in Social Work.
 Jamaal is finishing his Masters in Public Administration (Summer 19’).
 He is an avid sports fan, but mainly a die-hard Fort Valley State Wildcats and Atlanta Falcons Fan.
 He currently resides in Smyrna, Georgia with my Fiancé’ and two lovely kids.
 He lives by the quote “Obstacles are those things you see when you take your eyes off the goal.”

-Crystal Black Mills serves as the Interim One-Stop Operator for IN THE DOOR.
+Crystal Black Mills serves as a Project Manager for IN THE DOOR.
 She brings over 20 years’ experience in sales and marketing, business development, strategic planning, and revenue management in both the profit and nonprofit sectors.
 She has worked with fortune 500 hundred companies as well as small startup businesses.
 Crystal is also a successful business consultant focused on helping companies and nonprofits maximize their potential, generate growth, and develop a sustainable competitive edge.

 A huge supporter of her local community and Crystal serves as Chair of Clayton County United Way Advisory Board, Brighter Futures Advisory Board member, and various other community groups.
 She is a 2007 graduate of Leadership Clayton, a 2012 graduate of Georgia Academy for Economic Development, as well as a 2013 graduate of Regional Leadership Institute.